brianshih1/mini-async-runtime/mdbook/src/executor/raw_task.md

 # Running the Task

-When the `Task` is run, the task doesn’t just `poll` the user-provided `Future`.
-It also needs to perform memory accounting and handle edge cases.
+To run the user-provided future, the executor needs to `poll` the future.
+This is what the `Task::run` function does.
+However, the `task` needs to do more than just polling the future.
+In this page, we will look at all the things the executor needs to do when running a task.

 Let’s break it down section by section.